-Strategy 8.P.03: Designate LIPH units for specific purposes/populations: SHA is resubmitting our Designation Plan for the Seattle Senior Housing Program, Ballard House and Westwood Heights to continue our current designations.
-After initial HUD approval, because of the integral relationship between the Designation Plan and many MTW activities, the designations shall be valid for the duration of SHA's participation in Moving to Work unless removed or revised through an annual MTW Plan.
+Strategy 8.P.03: Designate LIPH units for specific purposes/populations: In 2021 SHA is resubmitting our Designation Plan for the Seattle Senior Housing Program (SSHP), Ballard House and Westwood Heights to continue our current designations (90 percent elderly/10 percent non-elderly disabled for SSHP and 100 percent elderly for Ballard and Westwood) which have been in place since 2011, 2004 and 2000 respectively.
+After initial HUD re-approval in 2021, because of the integral relationship between the Designation Plan and many MTW activities, the designations shall be valid for the duration of SHA's participation in Moving to Work unless removed or revised through an annual MTW Plan.